Corrine Sparks: Career

 During her career as a lawyer and as a judge, Sparks has worked on the question of ensuring equity in Canadian law.
 In 1993, Sparks served on the Gender Equality Task Force of the Canadian Bar Association.
 Sparks has also taught with the Commonwealth Judicial Education Institute, where she has conducted social context training.

 Sparks was a 2015 inductee of the Bertha Wilson Honour Society, which recognises alumni of the Schulich School of Law, in honour of Bertha Wilson, the first woman on the Ontario Court of Appeal and the first female Justice of the Supreme Court of Canada.
 Sparks has also received the Lillian Fish Award from the National Association of the Women and the Law, as well as awards from the Elizabeth Fry Society, the Canadian Bar Association, and The Congress of Black Women.

 After more than 34 years on the Bench, Sparks retired on December 31, 2021.

+In 2026, she was named as an Officer of the Order of Canada.
+She lives in Dartmouth, Nova Scotia.